techteam25/ROCC/README.md

 ## Testing
-The end-to-end tests in this project support both MySQL and SQLite databases.
-However, there are differences in table creation when using SQLite.
-To facilitate SQLite database testing, a separate SQL file named `new-schema.sql` has been created under the `tests/sql folder.

 ### Prerequisite

 Before running the tests, ensure that the following prerequisites are met:

+The tests on specific values retrieved from the `API/utils/ConnectionSettings.php` file:
+* Utilize the `DB_DNS` constant in the file for the database name and server host information in the database connection.
+* Access the global variables `$databaseUser` and `$databasePassword` for authentication.
+* `$filesRoot` variable for Root file location in order to write story data

+#### Database connection:

+Tests used the database connection settings `API/utils/ConnectionSettings.php` file.

+#### Root files
+Tests also
+`$filesRoot` variable from `API/utils/ConnectionSettings.php` file is used by tests
 #### SQL Files:
 * The tests rely on the `docs/new-schema.sql` and `docs/seed.sql` files.
-* Any changes made to `docs/new-schema.sql` should also be incorporated into `tests/sql/new-schema.sql` to ensure proper SQLite database support.
-* The `docs/seed.sql` file contains test data used by the tests.
-If tests are failing due to changes in the data, update the relevant data inside the test file `tests/integration/UploadSlideBackTranslationIntegrationTest.php`.
+* In particular, the `docs/seed.sql` file contains essential data for the `Projects` table, utilized by the tests.
+  * If tests encounter failures due to changes in the data, ensure that the `PHONE_ID_#` in test file `tests/integration/UploadSlideBackTranslationIntegrationTest.php` corresponds to the `androidId` column value in the `Projects` table.
+* The current `androidId` values used in the test file are:
+  * `lmnopq`
+  * `ghijkl`
+  * `rstuvw`

 #### Test Story Template:
+Navigate to the test story template within the project structure:
-* Inside the `tests` directory, a test story template is located in the `tests/data/templates` directory.
+* Located within the `tests` directory, the test story template resides in the `tests/data/templates` directory.
-* If tests are failing  due to any changes in this directory, make the necessary adjustments in the test file `tests/integration/UploadSlideBackTranslationIntegrationTest.php`.
+* The structure of the story template is as follows:
+  * `story_1` serves as the story template in the test file.
+Ensure its alignment with the `STORY_TEMPLATE` constant declared in the test file.
+  * Within the `story_1/project` directory, find a file named `story.json` containing information about the story slide.
+Note: Do not alter the filename.
+  * The `slideType` set to `COPYRIGHT` is not processed by `UploadSlideBacktranslation.php`.
+* Language-specific data for the template can be found in the `tests/data/templates/es` directory, maintaining the same overall structure.

 ### Running Tests: